JacksonChou/Getting-and-Cleaning-Data-Course-Project/codebook.md

 The column names in the ```tidydataset.txt``` has been renamed for clarity.
 Output of the tidy dataset results in 180 rows and 68 columns.

-The following is a list of descriptive variables renamed:
+The following is a list where portions of the descriptive variables were renamed:

 ```{r}
 "BodyBody" to "Body"